lightningdevkit/lightningdevkit.org/docs/build_node.md

 shutdown checklist.

-This guide covers all major LDK operations besides sending and receiving payments, which are unsupported at the moment but Coming Soon^TM.
+This guide covers all major LDK operations besides sending and receiving payments, which are supported but not yet part of this guide.

 ## Startup Checklist
 - [ ] Initialize the fee estimator